gpaOliveira/trpg-gang/bards-of-bandor-bay/Maram.notes.md

 On the next day, Maram shared the podium's plaque inscriptions with Aelarion in the hopes the man recognises the writings - after all, such runes are all over the man basement.
 Also, Maram asks Dagmar to identify the (power-ranger) daggers' powers, given her abilities to recognise magic items.

+# Letter 3

+Carter gave us more info about Bandor Bay (despite the lack of water) - there was a civilisation where the water is now.
+There was a lake where the swamp is now and the veiled forrest was bigger than today.
+Carter doesn't know more about such civilisaton, but since the language in the map is old-draconic, it's safe to assume their identity.

+The satyr Thallen is still with us, eager to go home back to the Lady of Wind (?).

+Pierre check on the pixies and, surprise, they're alive.
+He puts a finger in the box and is bitten, so lord knows what will happen now.

+We go down the basement again, to find out more secrets.
+In the library, Desideroo found a interesting book written in draconic and unknown-language, a legal text.
+That can help us discover more about the other books, hopefully.
+The laws written there are for the country or city of Ninziir.

+Pierre uses one of the power-rangers-dagger to take some pieces out of the king and the wizard: a spectator wounding eye-stock (necrotic damage).
+The smaller rooms contains more armor/weapons.

+In the next level we find lizard-like green creatures - Pierre plays around with cards and potions and a big golden stair golden appears.
+Luckily the glass-golem and Desiderio are more efficient.
+After some sparring, Pierre, blinded due to his allies magic, make a good hit on enemy A. After all the trouble a physic wave hit us all and we are all in the ground for long - Desiderio tries to move us away to the stairs by

+A mind-flayer creature with back cloak and high collar comes towards us.
+Using his mighty stare, Desiderio keeps it at bay.
+The creature tells us telepatically to move away from this place because we are in the territory of <imcomprehensible-noises>.
+By talking to the creature, it reveals a orbe that it's holding...

 # References

 ## People from the League of Illumination